 This recipe calls for cannabis buds, but you can also use stems and trim, if that is something you have access to.
-In fact, if you grow marijuana, making cannabutter with the trim can be a great way to use up the parts of the plant that would otherwise be thrown out.
+In fact, if you grow cannabis, making cannabutter with the trim can be a great way to use up the parts of the plant that would otherwise be thrown out.
 If you do use trim, keep in mind that it’s not as potent as the buds.
 You’ll need to use more trim in the recipe, than if you are using buds.

 To grind your cannabis: There are several ways to grind the cannabis.
 You can use a food processor, a blender, a grinder (such as a coffee bean grinder), or just a knife and cutting board.
 It doesn’t need to be ground super fine.
 The final consistency should look similar to ground oregano.
 We’re going to strain the cannabis out of the butter, towards the end of the process, so don’t worry about unappetizing chunks.
 They won’t be in the final product.

 2. Decarboxylate the Cannabis

 This step is optional, but it makes a much stronger final product.
 For the best results, you’ll want to take the extra time to decarboxylate your cannabis.

 Decarboxylation is the process of activating the THC inside the cannabis, so that it produces the high effect that we’re looking for.
 Before cannabis is heated, it’s full of the compound tetrahhydrocannabinolic acid (THCA).
 This chemical compound is not psychoactive, so we must heat it to produce THC, the compound that gets us high.